 All seniors are required to complete one credit unit in Religion.
 This may be accomplished by enrolling and satisfactorily two of the approved semester courses.
-Seniors will choose from the following courses: Church History, Christian Marriage and Family, Christian Themes in Literature and Film or Miracles.
+Seniors will choose from the following courses: Lives of the Saints, Christian Marriage and Family, Christian Themes in Literature and Film or Miracles.